hbrouwer/mesh-examples/boolean_functions/README.md

 global error?

 Store the weights using `saveWeights weights.txt` and record the hidden units using `recordUnits hidden hidden.txt`.
-Now draw an image of the network's topology and solution by studying the resultant `.txt` files.
-Do you understand why it works? (do not forget about the bias units!)
+Now study the resultant `.txt` files.
+Do you understand why it works?
+Note: do not forget about the bias units!
 What do the hidden units encode?

 Alter `xor_3layers.mesh` such that the hidden layer contains `5` units.
 Train this model, save the weights and record the hidden units.
 How does the